 Climeon is a clean-tech vendor, providing a technology that uses the energy in waste heat from industries and low-temperature geothermal heat to generate electricity.
-The company received its first order in 2015 and has since then established a customer base consisting of Viking Line, Virgin Voyages/Fincantieri, CP Energy and SSAB, among others.
+The company received its first order in 2015 and has since then established a customer base consisting of Viking Line, Virgin Voyages/Fincantieri, Varmaorka and SSAB, among others.
 The product is protected by patents and offers a market-leading performance within its areas of application.

 Doing good for the environment has been a central part of Climeon since the company was founded, and achieving the objective by enabling profitable business for the customer has served as a guiding principle throughout the development of Climeon's Heat Power system.
 The environmental benefits consists of: